Vegetables like tomatoes, eggplants, or bell peppers belong to the nightshade family and are staples in many people's diets.

 Substitutes for Nightshade

-The simplest method to prevent food allergy symptoms is to avoid triggering food.
+The simplest method to prevent food allergy symptoms is to avoid the allergens.
 Here are some easy swaps to common nightshade foods:

 - The Nightshade family includes many commonly used vegetables like tomatoes, potatoes, chilies, eggplants, and bell peppers.

-- Nightshade vegetables contain an alkaloid chemical that they use to protect against foreign substances.
+- Nightshade vegetables contain an alkaloid chemical that protects them against foreign substances.

 - While most people can tolerate alkaloids, some develop an allergic reaction.